Blue Line (Mumbai Metro)

-The Blue Line of the Mumbai Metro 1, or the Versova-Andheri-Ghatkopar Line, is part of the metro system for the city of Mumbai, India.
-The 11.40 km line is fully elevated, and consists of 12 stations from Versova to Ghatkopar.
+Blue Line (Line 1) is a rapid transit metro line of the Mumbai Metro, in the city of Mumbai, Maharashtra, India.
+The 11.40 km line is fully elevated and consists of 12 stations, from Versova to Ghatkopar.
 The line connects the eastern and western suburbs of Mumbai.
-It was built at an estimated cost of ₹4321 crore and is operated by the Metro One Operation Pvt Ltd (MOOPL) on a 5-year contract.
-This special purpose vehicle, namely, Mumbai Metro One Private Limited (Mumbai Metro 1) was incorporated for the implementation of the project.
-Reliance Infrastructure holds 74% of the equity share capital of MMOPL, and remaining 26% is with MMRDA.
+It was built at an estimated cost of ₹4321 crore and is operated by the Metro One Operation Pvt.
+Ltd (MOOPL) on a 5-year contract.
+This special purpose vehicle, namely, Mumbai Metro One Private Limited (Mumbai Metro 1), was incorporated for the implementation of the project.
+Reliance Infrastructure holds 74% of the equity share capital of MMOPL, 26% is with the Mumbai Metropolitan Region Development Authority (MMRDA).